“So, what did your parents teach you about sex?” one of my friends asked a mutual friend as we devoured pizza on his back deck.

 I realize that sex is a sensitive subject.
 I am fully aware that five-year-old ears will be listening when I teach those messages.
 I know that you yourselves are male and female, single and married, widowed and divorced, virgins and sexually active, raging with hormones and decades past menopause.
 I’m guessing some of you have been blessed by good sex while others bear the wounds of sex gone bad.

-Because when we think about the blessings of getting sex right and the consequences of getting sex wrong, I hope we can agree that God’s people need a clear word from their Savior.
+But when we think about the blessings of getting sex right and the consequences of getting sex wrong, I hope we can agree that God’s people need a clear word from their Savior.
 When we think about our children, our grandchildren, our best friends, and our church family, I hope we can pray passionately that these messages would give wisdom, forgiveness, and hope to the church of Jesus Christ.

 Because, as that virgin apostle once wrote, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work” (2 Timothy 3:16,17).